PocketBike Racer

-PocketBike Racer is an advergaming title developed by Blitz Games and published by King Games for the Xbox and Xbox 360 video game consoles.
-On November 19, 2006, Burger King started selling it for an additional $3.99 USD ($4.99 in Canada) with any value meal.
+PocketBike Racer is a racing game developed by Blitz Games and published by King Games for the Xbox and Xbox 360 video game consoles, released in 2006.
+Burger King sold the game with the purchase of value meals.
 It is one of three titles released by Burger King.

 Overview

 The game is based on pocketbike racing, features customizable bikes and drivers.
 Players can choose one of five tracks to race on: a Burger King restaurant parking lot, a construction site, a neighborhood, the King's garden or the fabled Fantasy Ranch set.
 The game can be played solo, with up to four players in split-screen set-up, or up to eight online using Xbox Live.
 The game contains a track from Miami retro-punk band The Dead Hookers' Bridge Club.

 Brooke Burke is featured on the cover of PocketBike Racer, as well as being a playable character within the game.

 PocketBike Racer, Sneak King, and Big Bumpin' were all created in just seven months and were considered to be of such high quality that they were pulled from Xbox Live Arcade to be sold as a 'box product' directly in Burger King stores in North America.